elegant-scipy/elegant-scipy/sphinx/content/ch5.md

 How do we convert this table into a measure of how well `seg` represents `gt`?
-Segmentation is a hard problem, so it's important to measure how well a segmentation algorithm is doing, by comparing its output to a "ground truth" segmentation that is manually produced by a human.
+Segmentation is a hard problem, so it's important to measure how well a segmentation algorithm is doing by comparing its output to a "ground truth" segmentation that is manually produced by a human.

 But, even this comparison is not an easy task.
 How do we define how "close" an